Outdoor Activities in Central Iowa

 98.)
 Saylorville Yacht Club Wednesday races (Saylorville Lake).
 Each night of sailing is different as the wind changes.
 Pack a picnic, head to the lake, and spend a relaxing evening watching the sailing races.

 99.)
 Voas Nature Area (19286 Lexington Rd, Minburn).
-Features include hiking, wildflowers, wildlife viewing/refuge, observation tower, hunting, and an intriguing youth only hunting area.
+Features include hiking, wildflowers, wildlife viewing/refuge, observation tower, hunting, and an intriguing youth-only hunting area.

 100.)
 Brenton Arboretum (25141 260th St, Dallas Center).
-Not only is there a natural play area and great hiking trails for kids of all ages, there’s a fun leaf walk to do that helps you identify the trees and their leaves.
+Not only is there a natural play area and great hiking trails for kids of all ages, but there’s also a fun leaf walk to do that helps you identify the trees and their leaves.

 102.)
-Principal Charity Classic (Wakonda Club 3915 Fleur Dr, Des Moines). $20 gets you a one day ticket (good for any day), while kids under 15 get in free.
+Principal Charity Classic (Wakonda Club 3915 Fleur Dr, Des Moines). $20 gets you a one-day ticket (good for any day), while kids under 15 get in free.
 Plenty of concessions available and for great causes!